fractalbeauty/isleward-assets/README.md

 Contributions are welcome.
 In particular, the spritesheet list in `assets/config.ts` needs to be kept up to date as new spritesheets are added or existing sheets are updated.
+When contributing changes to the config, the updated lockfile should not be comitted.
+It will be handled by CI.

 To run locally: Install nodejs, pnpm, and git; clone, `pnpm i`, `pnpm dev`.

+`build.ts` optionally accepts the flag `--changed` which will check each spritesheet's config and only download it if the config has changed since the previous run.
+The provided `dev:assets` script runs the script once without the flag to ensure all spritesheets are up to date, then watches for file changes and reruns the script with `--changed`.
+This is useful for editing the config, as each run after the initial run is much faster, but might be unhelpful when making general code changes.

 ## License
 Assets are from [Isleward](https://gitlab.com/isleward/isleward).